miu-lab/Pixel-Wrangle/README.md

 - Minimal CPU overhead
 - Easy use, creation, and management of your own libraries of presets and functions
 - One-click auto-parsing and importing of third-party libraries (Lygia is fully integrated)
-- One-click export of your shader as a standard GLSL network, eliminating framework dependency
+- One-click export of your shader as a standard GLSL network, eliminating framework dependency (called 'Instance')

 This project is heavily inspired by the VEX Wranglers in the Houdini ecosystem.